Fürstenfeld Abbey: Church of the Assumption of the Virgin Mary

-The supervision of the construction, which did not properly begin until after the War of the Spanish Succession, was the responsibility of Johann Georg Ettenhofer, who probably introduced some alterations to Viscardi's plans.
-In 1723 the quire was completed, and in 1741 the church was dedicated, but the remaining works lingered on until about 1780.
+Construction began after the War of the Spanish Succession, and completed about 1780.

-A number of first-class artists were employed in the fitting-out, including the brothers Jacopo and Francesco Appiani and the Asam brothers: Cosmas Damian Asam painted the ceiling frescoes, and Egid Quirin Asam created the side altars and possibly also the design of the high altar.
-In layout the abbey church of Fürstenfeld follows the typical pattern of South German and Austrian churches such as St. Michael's Church, Munich, Klagenfurt Cathedral and the Academy Church of the Assumption in Dillingen an der Donau.
-The interior is of imposing height and width, and in spite of the lengthy construction and fitting-out period makes a very unified impression.
+Artists employed included the brothers Jacopo and Francesco Appiani and the Asam brothers: Cosmas Damian Asam painted the ceiling frescoes, and Egid Quirin Asam created the side altars and possibly also the design of the high altar.

 The church contains remains said to be those of Saint Hyacinth of Caesarea and Saint Clemens.

 Secularisation and after

 In 1803, as a result of the general secularisation in Bavaria, Fürstenfeld Abbey passed into private ownership.
 The new proprietor was Ignaz Leitenberger, a Bohemian cloth manufacturer.
-The inhabitants of the town of Bruck saved the church from demolition, however.
-In 1816 it became the property of King Maximilian I Joseph of Bavaria and from that time forward has served as a church of the royal family.
+In 1816 it became the property of King Maximilian I Joseph of Bavaria and served as a church of the royal family.

-In 1817 the Bavarian Field Marshal Prince Wrede bought up the whole monastery, in which a year later a hospital and home for invalid soldiers was opened.
-In 1828 a prayer room for Protestants was opened in the former chapter room.
-Between 1848 and 1921 the monastery buildings were used for a variety of military purposes: for example, as a base for a number of infantry and cavalry units and as a military hospital.
-In 1866 part of the premises, in use at the time as a hospital, to the south of the church was destroyed in a fire.
+In 1817 the Bavarian Field Marshal Prince Wrede bought the monastery, in which a year later a hospital and home for invalid soldiers was opened.
+In 1866 part of the premises to the south of the church, in use at the time as a hospital, was destroyed in a fire.